 Unemployment Rate in the United Kingdom averaged 6.77 percent from 1971 until 2022, reaching an all time high of 11.90 percent in April of 1984 and a record low of 3.40 percent in December of 1973.
 This page provides the latest reported value for - United Kingdom Unemployment Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United Kingdom Unemployment Rate - data, historical chart, forecasts and calendar of releases - was last updated on December of 2022.

-Unemployment Rate in the United Kingdom is expected to be 3.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Unemployment Rate in the United Kingdom to stand at 3.70 in 12 months time.
-In the long-term, the United Kingdom Unemployment Rate is projected to trend around 4.00 percent in 2020, according to our econometric models.
+Unemployment Rate in the United Kingdom is expected to be 3.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United Kingdom Unemployment Rate is projected to trend around 5.00 percent in 2023 and 6.00 percent in 2024, according to our econometric models.